InfernoEmbedded/HomeAutomationWorkshop/Instructions.md

 - Start the Addon, this takes a little while, you can monitor progress by refreshing the log panel.
 The server is running when you see
 `Server listening on 0.0.0.0 port 22` in the logs
 - SSH into the machine `ssh hassio@#orange pi IP#`
-- Get a shell in the docker instance of Home Assistant `docker exec -it homeassisant bash`
+- Get a shell in the docker instance of Home Assistant `docker exec -it homeassistant bash`
 ```
 cd /tmp
 wget https://raw.githubusercontent.com/InfernoEmbedded/HomeAutomationWorkshop/master/patches/homeassistant-gpio-opi.patch